toolness/loldevops/README.md

 Set up this command as a daily `cron` or [Heroku Scheduler][] job and you're done.

+Alternatively, if you just want to run all the checks and output the results to the console, run `run-checks.js`.

 ## Creating a Check

 A check is just a node script in the `checks` directory.
 It should